hapi-server/data-specification/README.md

 ```
 **Example Response: Data Only**

-Consider a data resource that contains a time field, two scalar fields and one array field of length 3.
+Consider a dataset that contains a time field, two scalar fields and one array field of length 3.
 The response will look something like:
 ```
 2016-01-01T00:00:00.000,6.848351,0,0.05,0.08,-50.98
 2016-01-01T01:00:00.000,6.890149,0,0.04,0.07,-45.26